 A full day of events begins at 8:15 a.m.
 Jan.
 26, and walk-in registration is available starting at 7:30 a.m.
 Full- and half-day registration options are available.
 Participants who want to eat a hot lunch Jan.
 26 must register by Jan.
 18.

 The day's keynote speaker, Joel Karsten, will discuss "Building An Outdoor Room."
-Karsten wrote the book "Straw Bale Gardens," which also will be the topic of a breakout sesvegetables and cultivating grapes.
-For those who love flowers, there are opportunities to make a floral arrangement or explore flower photography.
+Karsten wrote the book "Straw Bale Gardens," which also will be the topic of a breakout session.